bbriggs/honksay/README.md

 ## Contributing

 PRs welcome.
 Like, very welcome.
 Have you seen my code?
 I need all the help I can get, dude.
+Maybe make it a Hacktoberfest thing!